 Enjoy a huge selection of smoked rotisserie meats, hand-carved sandwiches, and yummy appetizers from Moerlein Lager House, a world-class working beer bar in the heart of Cincinnati.
-Order a meat and cheese board (grilled beer bread, spicy mustard, apple kraut, and pickles) to share with the table.
+Order a meat and cheese board to share with the table.
 Other delicious choices include the Squash Wellington and Short Rib Poutine.
 You can choose to dine outside on the wrap-around patio to enjoy the weather.

 Graeter’s is a regional ice cream chain that originated in Cincinnati.
 It has been dishing out handcrafted French-pot processed ice cream for 145 years.
 Black Raspberry (the #1 seller) and Rum Raisin are our favorites.
-Even with only 24 hours in Cincinnati, you’ve gotta have a snack, right?
+Even with only 24 hours in Cincinnati, you have to have a snack, right?

 Visit Popular Attractions

-With only 24 hours in Cincnnati, a few things that might appeal to you would be the Cincinnati Zoo, local street art, American Sign Museum, and Findlay Market.
-If you are like us, you wouldn’t dream of passing up a chance to see a Presidential site so try fitting in a visit to President Taft’s house as well.
+With only 24 hours in Cincinnati, a few things that might appeal to you would be the Cincinnati Zoo, local street art, American Sign Museum, and Findlay Market.
+If you are like us, you won’t dream of passing up a chance to see a Presidential site, so try fitting in a visit to President Taft’s house as well.

-The American Sign Museum is a neon-filled wonderland.
-Guaranteed to make you reminisce and snap dozens of pictures, this iconic sign collection is a blast for all ages.
+The American Sign Museum is a neon-filled wonderland guaranteed to make you reminisce and snap dozens of pictures.
+This iconic sign collection is a blast for all ages.
 Take a guided tour through the archives at 11 AM Wednesday through Saturday and at 2 PM Wednesday through Sunday.
 Our favorite pieces were the fiberglass Big Boy, Speedee McDonalds, and Sputnik sign.
-There is also an authentic Mail Pouch Tobacco barn sign onsite.
+The authentic Mail Pouch Tobacco barn sign is cool, too.